metarex-media/mrx-website/content/docs/Project/_index.md

 * **What is it good for?** Carrying binary, text, isochronous and event driven metadata.
 Identifying the metadata via a registry and providing links to applications and schemas that can shed light on how to process that metadata.
-  By harmonising the identification and transport of the metadata, an infrastructure can be built to keep the stuff that we currently lose.
+  By harmonizing the identification and transport of the metadata, an infrastructure can be built to keep the stuff that we currently lose.

 * **What is it not good for?** We will not harmonize schemas for tripod data, lens data, QC data or any other sort of metadata carried.
-That's outside the scope. {{% metarex %}} will carry any metadata through the value chain to where it's needed. {{% metarex %}} will identify that metadata and allow applications to enlighten the metadata or rmove it based on business rules.
+That's outside the scope. {{% metarex %}} will carry any metadata through the value chain to where it's needed. {{% metarex %}} will identify that metadata and allow applications to enlighten the metadata or remove it based on business rules.

-* **What is it *not yet* good for?**: At the end of 2022 {{% metarex %}} is just a paper specification, some pictures and a prototype register.
+* **What is it _not yet_ good for?**: At the end of 2022 {{% metarex %}} is just
+  a paper specification, some pictures and a prototype register.
 At the end of 2023 we should have code for different computer languages and a framework for common tools and apps.
 By the end of 2024 we should have end to end workflows